notrexxx/micro-reddit/README.md

 # Building with Active Record: Micro-Reddit
- # Project : Active records in Rails

-> This project provides a understanding on models in active record by building a Micro-Reddit app, making associations, and those are:
+## This project provides a understanding on models in active record by building a Micro-Reddit app, making associations, and those are:

 - User can have many Posts and Comments.
 - Posts must belong to a User and a Post can have many Comments.
 - Comments must belong to a Post and a User